3 Days Touring Tokyo

 TO: Tokyo Tower (4 Chome-2-8 Shibakoen, Minato City, Tokyo 105-0011, Japan)

-Following your early lunch, head to one of Japan’s most recognizable structures that you may have already glanced at and wondered—is that a red Eiffel Tower?
-Tokyo Tower stands at 1,092 feet and was the tallest structure in Japan when it was completed in 1958, today remaining as a prominent symbol of Tokyo's post-war rebirth and modernization representing the country’s economic resurgence and growth during the 20th century.
-In another similar fashion to Paris’s most notable architectural landmark, the tower offers two observation decks—the main deck at 150 meters and the top deck at 250 meters for ¥1,200 and ¥2,800 respectively— providing spectacular panoramic views of Tokyo.
-On clear days, you can see similar landmarks which are also visible from Shibuya Sky like the Tokyo Skytree, Mount Fuji, and the Tokyo Bay.
-Having already enjoyed panoramic views from the taller Shibuya Sky lookout, we skipped this experience and instead spent the majority of our time exploring the temples and park surrounding Tokyo Tower.
-Zojoji Temple serves as the main temple of the Jodo sect of Japanese Buddhism in the Kanto region and has beautiful architecture dating back to the 14th century you can admire from the tranquil grounds.
-When we visited, the beautiful gold interior was open to the public for free viewing accompanied with the rich musky scent of burning incense.
+Following your early lunch, head to one of Japan’s most recognizable structures which you may have already glanced at and wondered—is that a red Eiffel Tower?
+Tokyo Tower stands at 1,092 feet and was the tallest structure in Japan when it was completed in 1958, today remaining a prominent symbol of Tokyo's post-war rebirth and modernization representing the country’s economic resurgence and growth during the 20th century.
+In a similar fashion to Paris’s most notable architectural landmark, the tower offers two observation decks—the main deck at 150 meters and the top deck at 250 meters which can be visited for ¥1,200 and ¥2,800 respectively— providing spectacular panoramic views of Tokyo.
+On clear days, you can see similar landmarks which are also visible from Shibuya Sky like Tokyo Skytree, Mount Fuji, and the Tokyo Bay.

 Woman standing in front of Tokyo Tower with temple in the background

 The surrounding greenery—Shiba Park—is one of Tokyo's oldest public parks.
-Here you’ll be able to capture shots of Tokyo Tower from different angles while traversing the peaceful walking paths in the heart of the city.
+Here, you’ll be able to capture shots of Tokyo Tower from different angles while traversing peaceful walking paths in the heart of the city.
 In the event you have a good amount of time to spare, consider visiting several museums around the area including the Tokyo Tower Wax Museum on the fourth floor inside the tower.
-Depending on the time of year you may also see stunning illumination events commemorating holidays, festivals, and other significant occasions.
-We didn’t have much time on our side and simply enjoyed the natural beauty of the grounds—and the adorable Buddha statues with their knit hats—before taking pictures and then heading to the next activity.
+Depending on the time of year, you may also see stunning illumination events commemorating holidays, festivals, and other significant occasions.
+We didn’t have much time on our side and simply enjoyed the natural beauty of the grounds—and the adorable Buddha statues with their knit hats—before taking pictures and heading to the next activity.

 Ryogoku Kokugikan